Tag

 • Light fertilization is adequate for radishes, provided the soil is well-prepared.
 A compost or balanced fertilizer side dressing can accelerate growth mid-season.

 • Remove any weeds from the radish bed to lessen competition for water and nutrients.
-Use mulch to prevent weed development or regularly pull weeds by hand.
+Use mulch to prevent weed development, or pull weeds regularly by hand.

-• Radishes develop 3-4 weeks post-sowing, reach a diameter of about an inch in roots, and should be harvested immediately.
+• Radishes develop 3-4 weeks post-sowing, reach a diameter of about an inch in roots, and should be harvested radish immediately.

 Certainly!
 If you’d like to learn more, please consider following our WhatsApp Channel: Harvest Gardening